Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Instability, Naked Singularities, and Photon Spheres

 \subsection{The stability of the solutions with VEV \texorpdfstring{\(b=\sqrt{2/\kappa}\)}{}}

-Here we argue that the solutions with the VEV \(b=\sqrt{2/\kappa}\) discussed in Sec.~\ref{sec:4} are generally unstable, and thus complete one of our main results: \emph{there is no non-trivial static spherical solution for bumblebee gravity with time-like VEVs}.
+Here we argue that the solutions with the VEV \(b=\sqrt{2/\kappa}\) discussed in Sec.~\ref{sec:4} are generally unstable, and thus complete one of our main results: \emph{there is no non-trivial Class I static spherical solution for bumblebee gravity with time-like VEVs}.

-First, there is a necessary condition for the stability of the bumblebee model: the Hamiltonian is bounded from below~\cite{Bluhm:2008yt}, and thus the functional form of the potential is constrained.
+First, there is a necessary condition for the stability of the bumblebee model: the Hamiltonian is bounded from below~\cite{Bluhm:2008yt}, and thus the functional form of the potential is restricted.
 To our knowledge, stable models are only known for \(V\propto X\equiv B_\mu B^\mu+sb^2\) and \(V\propto M(n,2,X/\mu^2)-1\)~(\(n\ge 3\) for time-like VEVs), where \(\mu^2\) is an energy scale of the theory and \(M(\alpha,\beta,z)\) is the confluent hypergeometric (Kummer's) function~\cite{Altschul:2005mu,abramowitz2006handbook}.
-However both types of potentials only statisfy the condition \(V(0)\) while violate \(V'(0)=0\), for which one cannot solve the equations of motions by assuming a fixed vacuum expectation value of \(B_\mu\).
-On the other hand, the conditions in \eq{vacuumcondition} can most easily be realized by polynomial functions \(V\propto X^n,\ n>1\), and it is shown that in general there is no lower bound on the Hamiltonian~\cite{Bluhm:2008yt,Carroll:2009em,Bailey:2025oun} for such kind of potentials.
+However both types of potentials only satisfy the condition \(V(0)\) while violating \(V'(0)=0\), for which one cannot solve the equations of motion by assuming a fixed vacuum expectation value of \(B_\mu\).
+On the other hand, the conditions in \eq{vacuumcondition} can most easily be realized by polynomial functions \(V\propto X^n,\ n>1\), and it is shown that in general there is no lower bound on the Hamiltonian~\cite{Bluhm:2008yt,Carroll:2009em,Bailey:2025oun} for such kinds of potentials, making the models not stable.

+Specifically, we consider a quadratic potential and the flat spacetime, \(V=\frac{\lambda}{2}(X+sb^2)^2\), which is enough for this work and the discussion of stability.
+As is shown in Ref.~\cite{Bailey:2025oun}, the Hamiltonian reads

+where \(\Pi^i\) is the conjugate momentum.
+Then the Hamiltonian yields an effective potential which can be written as~\cite{Bailey:2025oun}

+where \(\Lambda\) is some constant of dimensions of mass representing the scale of the theory, and \(f=B_0/\Lambda\).
+Explicitly, \eq{eq:potentialHV} reads

+with \(u=||\vec{B}||/\Lambda\).
+Since we focus on time-like VEVs, that is, \(f^2>u^2\), it is not hard to see from \eq{eq:potential} that the Hamiltonian is not bounded from below, indicating that all states tend to decay.
+The analysis is completely consistent with that of Ref.~\cite{Bailey:2025oun}.

 This observation then implies the instability of the solutions with \(b=\sqrt{2/\kappa}\).
+To be a bit tangential, the boundedness of the Hamiltonian is a rather strict restriction on the forms of the potential, as is partially addressed in Ref.~\cite{Bailey:2025oun}.
+At present, only the aforementioned Proca-type potential and the Hypergeometric potentials are proven to be stable, at least under certain conditions.